 9. 10,000 Reasons

-This song is by Matt Redman (check out the lyrics video below), and it's arguably his best one -- it's won two Grammys, and it got to the #1 spot on the Billboard Christian chart in 2012.
-Matt is originally from the UK, but a lot of his musical work has been done in the United States, He even worked to plant Passion City Church in Atlanta along with Chris Tomlin.
+This song is by Matt Redman (check out the lyrics video), & it’s arguably his best one — it’s won two Grammys, & it got to the #1 spot on the Billboard Christian chart in 2012.
+Matt is originally from the UK, but a lot of his musical work has been done in the United States.
+He even worked to plant Passion City Church in Atlanta along with Chris Tomlin.

-Matt converted to Christianity at the age of 10, and since he began leading worship and performing music at the age of 20, he has made quite an impact on Christian music across the world.
+Matt converted to Christianity at the age of 10, and since he began leading worship and performing music at the age of 20, he has impacted Christian music worldwide.

 The chords to this song are fairly easy to play, too — it’s the classic chord progression of G, D, A, Bm.
 This is a simple yet beautiful song with heartfelt lyrics, and it doesn’t have the same highly-produced feel that songs from Hillsong and other big churches sometimes have.